What Is a Tongue Thrusting or Tongue Placement Habit?

 Who Diagnoses Tongue Thrust?

 The tongue crib will remain permanently attached by two rings (also known as bands) installed around the molars at the back of the mouth.
 The rings connect to a small cage or gate that commonly sits behind the front teeth.
-This cage/gate will help:

 Are Tongue Cribs Removable?